AbdulSohail018/AbdulSohail018/README.md

 ## 📖 About Me

 I am a Data Analyst with two years of experience in the same role at Deloitte and currently working as a Data Engineer Intern at appCD.
 I am actively looking for full-time roles as a Data Analyst, Data Scientist, or Data Engineer.
-Please feel free to explore my projects and reach out!
+Please feel free to explore my projects and would love to get in touch!

 `Pronouns: He/Him`